 Cover with light kitchen towel and let rise for 45 minutes to 1 hour.

 Put 2/3 cup water in measuring cup.
 (I boil the water).

 Remove towels from under the parchment paper and carefully move the paper with the loaves onto a flour-dusted overturned cookie sheet or cutting board.
 Dust top of loaves very lightly with flour.
 (If you used a couche, carefully lift loaves with a bench scraper and place on parchment paper on a cutting board).
 Use a bench scraper to gently adjust the loaves and straighten them out.

 Make four cuts on the top of the loaf with a razor blade, 1/4-inch deep, running lengthwise on the dough.
 A swift slash at a sharp 20-degree angle works best (see previously mentioned video).

 Take cutting board and slide parchment paper with baguettes onto hot baking stone.
 Shut oven door.
 Open door, and carefully pour 2/3 cup water onto cookie sheet or cast iron pan.
 Be very careful if using boiling water.
 Shut door.
 Do not open the oven again while baking.

 Check baguettes after 18 to 20 minutes.
 They should be dark brown and crusty.
 If pale, continue baking for 1 to 2 minutes.
 Let cool for 20 minutes on rack before eating.
 They are best eaten within 6 hours.

 While baguettes are baking, form the remaining dough into loaves or leave for up to 24 hours and make fresh loaves the following day.

 Note: I have modified this recipe slightly since it was first published.
+The most recent version of it is in my book, where I offer different methods for kneading the dough.
 There are also many more tips in the comments to this post and I encourage others to post their modifications.